dna-storage/hedges-soft-decoder/README.md

  - `./bonito/hedges_decode/base_decode.py` - top level classes that implement the information flow of the HEDGES code trellis
  - `./bonito/hedges_decode/decode_ctc.py` - implementation of Alignment Matrix forward algorithm scoring mechanisms.
 This file calls CUDA implementations of the forward algorithm/edge score aggregation that can be found in `./bonito/hedges_decode/cuda/`.

+## Analysis Notebooks

+Notebooks generating figures used in the **Bioinformatics** submission and instructions for running the notebooks can be found in the `/bioinformatics-analysis` directory.

 ### References